Report: Four Firefighters Injured In Lithium-Ion Battery Energy Storage System Explosion - Arizona

 “The ability to study lithium-ion battery-related fires on this scale with first-person accounts from the responding firefighters is critically important to protecting the lives of first responders in similar situations.
 We’re dealing with new technology, which brings about new fire-related hazards.
 We have an opportunity to learn from this incident and improve future outcomes by sharing resources and enhancing training and safety protocols.”

-— Stephen Kerber, Vice President, Research and Director of FSRI
+— Steve Kerber, Vice President, Research and Director of FSRI

 Lithium-ion battery ESS facilities have proliferated in recent years, presenting a new challenge for the fire protection community.
 Sourcing the experiences of the firefighters, FSRI’s report recommends new standards and codes for ESS sites, research programs, and curricula.
 Recommendations include HAZMAT training with an emphasis on ESS safety, remotely accessible gas monitoring systems, explosion prevention protection, and full-scale testing research to understand the most effective and safest tactics for fire service response to lithium-ion battery ESS incidents.

 On April 19, 2019, one male career Fire Captain, one male career Fire Engineer, and two male career Firefighters received serious injuries as a result of cascading thermal runaway within a 2.16 MWh lithium-ion battery energy storage system (ESS) that led to a deflagration event.